MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 22. If a **Microsoft Office Activation Wizard** window appears, select **Close** and proceed to the next step. <br/>

-	However, if a **Sign in** window appears, it's because the file is RMS protected and no AIP unified labeling client is installed on LON-CL2.
+	However, if a **Sign in** window appears, it's because the file is RMS protected and no Azure Information Protection unified labeling client is installed on LON-CL2.
 In this case, you need to use the native RMS features of Word Microsoft Apps and register this installation to Joni’s account. <br/>

 	‎In the **Sign in** window, enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** and then select **Next.** In the **Enter password** window, enter the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account) and then select **Sign in.** <br/>